owlbarn/tutorial/book/algodiff/README.md

 ![Example of forward accumulation with computational graph](images/algodiff/example_01_forward.png "example_01_forward"){ width=100% #fig:algodiff:example_01_forward}

-Of course, all the numerical computation here are approximated with only two significant figures.
+Of course, all the numerical computations here are approximated with only two significant figures.
 We can validate this result with algorithmic differentiation module in Owl.
 If you don't understand the code, don't worry.
 We will cover the details of this module in later sections.

 ```ocaml
 # open Algodiff.D